The Positive Side of Japanese Knotweed, Britain’s Most Hated Invader

 Eat it… or get rid of it!

-If you’d like to check out some tasty Japanese knotweed recipes, try Fergus the Forager’s excellent website or our very own Japanese knotweed crumble recipe.
-But if you don’t care about its nutritional benefits and just want to get rid of the stuff before it trashes your home, garden, driveway or premises, call us in and we’ll deal with it quickly, efficiently and professionally, with our proven, highly effective Japanese knotweed eradication measures.
+But if you don’t care about its nutritional benefits and just want to get rid of the stuff before it trashes your home, garden, driveway or premises, call our Japanese knotweed specialists in and we’ll deal with it quickly, efficiently and professionally, with our proven, highly effective Japanese knotweed eradication measures.